Travel Insurance With Medical Conditions

 Mobility equipment protection:

-• $2,000 to $2,500 limit for loss, theft, or damage
+• $2,000 to $2,500 limit for loss, theft or damage

-• Protects wheelchairs, scooters, walkers, and canes
+• Covers wheelchairs, scooters, walkers and canes

 • Provides immediate assistance